ANZSoilData/def-au-schema-json/docs/ansis-entities.md

 ### SoilLayer

 Type: *ansis:SoilLayer*.
 ANSIS Soil Layer.
-Soil layer which is compositionally and/or structurally homogeneous, delineated by pedological boundaries.
+Region within a soil body usually observed as a specified depth interval within a profile.

 > Properties from the schema [properties-chemical.json](https://anzsoildata.github.io/def-au-schema-json/schema/domain/2023-07-31/properties-chemical.json) and [properties-physical.json](https://anzsoildata.github.io/def-au-schema-json/schema/domain/2023-07-31/properties-physical.json) can be provided on a SoilLayer.